 Read more: Where do rats nest?

 - Keep your home clean.
-Cleaning up a house doesn’t simply mean to sweep every day.
+Cleaning up a house doesn’t simply mean sweeping every day.
 Rats will not come knocking on your door, just because there’s some dust.
 Like any animal, they will come, if there is food laying around.
 Don’t leave uneaten food on the table, or dirty dishes in the sink overnight.
 Pet food is also a big attractor, and so is the garbage bin.

 Read more: How to prevent a rat infestation?
 How to get rid of rats?